cs1302uga/cs1302-ce16/README.md

    call to `sort` in the driver should use an objet of this class for its comparator.

-1. Stage and commit all changes.
+1. Stage and commit all changes you made for this checkpoint.

 **CHECKPOINT**

+1. "Flex your lambda muscles" 💪💪💪

 1. Creating a separate comparator class is definitely useful if the comparator logic is complicated and/or if you plan to use the comparator often.
 However, if the logic is simple, then lambda expressions are preferrable because they allow you to focus on the